Floressek/PSY_LAB/README.md

-# Laboratory - Random Number Generation and Probability Distributions
+# Laboratory - Pseudorandom Number Generation and Probability Distributions

 ## Overview
 This laboratory focuses on implementing and testing various random number generation methods and probability distributions using Java.
 The implementation includes a custom random number generator and methods for generating various probability distributions.